scollier/SATraining/spcContainers.md

 ####Scenario 2: Remote Logging

-#THIS MIGHT NOT WORK FOR SA TRAINING.
-THE PROBLEM IS THAT WE NEED TO ADD A --net=host TO THE LABEL.
-SKIP THIS SECTION FOR NOW.
-2/23/2015 - scollier

 Stop the rsyslog container on the master node.
 We are going to make a change to the `/etc/rsyslog.conf` file and we will need to re-read that.
 Use following steps to stop the container.
 After the container is stopped you can change the file and restart the container.

 ```